A good engineering culture attracts top-notch engineers and increases productivity without burning them out.

 9. The lifeblood of engineers is intellectual stimulation

-I believe almost all engineers want to feel mentally stimulated to some capacity.
-Because who doesn’t want to work on challenging world-changing projects?!
+I believe nearly all engineers crave some degree of mental stimulation.
+Who wouldn’t want to work on world-changing projects?!

 “When something is important enough, you do it even if the odds are not in your favor.”

-It’s important a company finds what motivates its engineers, to set them up for success.
-Then, to follow up with regular check-ins to learn about any concerns.
+It’s crucial for a company to discover what motivates its engineers and follow up with regular check-ins to address concerns.

 10. Ownership of work